Public Policy

 SW 409Dynamics of Racism & Oppression3

-Please note that the 3+1 program requires students to maintain a 3.2 overall GPA and a 3.67 in one’s home major (political science, economics, or sociology).
+Please note that the 3+1 program requires you to maintain a 3.2 overall GPA and a 3.67 in your home major (political science, economics, or sociology).

 All MPP candidates shall write and present a master’s thesis in their final semester, usually in the spring.
 Please coordinate with a faculty advisor to supervise your thesis in the semester prior to writing your thesis.
 You and your advisor will come to a common understanding of the topic, length, draft deadlines, and citation style.
 All theses shall have a cover sheet following our Thesis Template Word document.